Partizipien im Deutschen – Erklärungen und Beispiele

-Well, in this first part of the article we will have a more detailed look at the two different types of German participles.
+Well, in this first part of the article we will take a more detailed look at the two different types of German participles.
 Additionally, we will also talk about their correct usage.

 1. The Present Participle (Partizip 1)

-So, the first type of the German participles, the so called present participle, can the compared to gerund form in the English grammar.
+So, the first type of the German participles, the so-called present participle, can the compared to the gerund form in the English grammar.
 Well, you can use this German participle in two types of situations:

-- First, instead of a sentence clause for one of two simultaneously occurring actions.
+- First, instead of a clause for one of two simultaneously occurring actions.